e-kwsm/nwchem-wiki/ESP.md

        constrain <real charge {<integer iatom>}
 ```
 where `charge` is the net charge of the set of atoms `{iatom}`.
 A negative atom number iatom can be
-used to specify that the partial charge of that atom is substracted in the sum for the set.
+used to specify that the partial charge of that atom is subtracted in the sum for the set.

   - The net charge of a sequence of atoms can be constrained using
 ```